wp-plugins/magic-fields-2-toolkit/readme.txt

    10. Provides some Magic Fields 2 utility functions for PHP programmers.

+   11. Provides a field for WordPress's embed shortcode.

+   12. Provides a field for WordPress's video and audio shortcodes.

 Please visit the [Toolkit's online documentation](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/) for more details.
-This plugin requires at least PHP 5.4.
+**This plugin works with Magic Fields 2.2.2 and requires at least PHP 5.4.**

 == Installation ==
 1. Upload the `Magic Fields 2 Toolkit` folder to the `/wp-content/plugins/` directory